Self-Portrait (Dürer, Madrid): Gallery

 Self-portrait at 13, 1484.
-Silver point drawing, made with the use of a mirror.
+Silverpoint drawing, made with the use of a mirror.
 Vienna.

 Self-portrait with a pillow, drawing of 1491–92.
 This study for the 1493 Louvre self-portrait was executed on the reverse of that canvas.

 Portrait of the Artist Holding a Thistle.
 Musée du Louvre, Paris.

 Self-Portrait at 28, 1500.
 Alte Pinakothek, Munich.
 Here Dürer presents himself in a portrait heavily invoking the iconography of Christ.